MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|DisableWindowsProxy|DWORD|

 ***Value***
-- **1**: Power Automate for desktop will not honor the Windows Proxy settings and the proxy server will be bypassed for Power Automate's traffic.
+- **1**: Power Automate for desktop won't honor the Windows Proxy settings and the proxy server will be bypassed for Power Automate's traffic.

 ## Configure Power Automate for desktop to authenticate to a corporate proxy server using the current user's credentials